 If you don’t have the time to see Upper falls, Lower falls is still 100% worth the trip.
 The entire walk along the snowy river is simply gorgeous.
 Seeing a frozen waterfall is something I looked forward to so much because the fact that moving water can freeze is so amazing to me!

 After your hike, head back to Calgary, return the rental car and say goodbye to Winter Wonderland!
+The drive from Johnston’s Canyon to Calgary Airport is a little under 2 hours, but it won’t feel that long I promise!
+The drive will be completely jaw-dropping the entire time.

 – Final Thoughts & Tips –